Dytser/MHR-Mesh-Panel/README.md

 ## Installation
 Simply download the code in the upper section and install the panel in the respective blender versions by doing the following
 ### 2.8+
-"Edit>Preferences>Add-ons>Install" then navigate to the
+"Edit>Preferences>Add-ons>Install" then navigate to the file you downloaded.
+There is also the optional Pie Menu that you can install for some additional functionality. (default button is Shift+R)

 ### 2.79
 "File>User Preferences>Add-ons>Install" then navigate to the file